TeX2page recognizes a slightly enhanced version of

 TeX implementation practice in treating the output

-stream 18 specially. \write18{oscommand}
+stream 18 specially. \write18{oscommand},

-instead of writing oscommand
+instead of writing oscommand to standard

 output, will execute it as an operating-system command!